 Obviously there are other benefits for a brand to make its own mechanisms beyond merely the image of it.
 Exercising complete quality control over the entire process can only be a positive.
 Construction techniques can be standardized and precise materials used at every step.
 Additionally, for those who like to show off the beauty of their handiwork through a sapphire case back, the movement can be finished however they like.

 Formerly two of ETA’s biggest customers, Swatch’s decision has necessitated a cooperation, leading to Tudor being given Breitling’s B01 to use in their Heritage Chronograph range (rechristened the MT5813), while Breitling receives the three-hand MT5612, going the other way, for its Superocean Heritage II; once modified, it is now the B20.
 It is an incredible achievement for Tudor especially.
-Until a few years ago, Rolex’s sister company bought in every caliber it used.
+Until a few years ago, Rolex’s sister company brought in every caliber it used.
 Now, not only do they build most of their own, they are actually in a position to supply others.

 The in-house vs. outsourced movement debate is a perennial favorite and one with several different factors to take into account.
 Saying one is inherently better than the other simply doesn’t stand up; like anything, it all depends who’s making them.
 While the argument isn’t going to go away, it is certainly going to change in the next few years as evermore watchmaking names have their hands forced by the drying up of the ETA supply, compelling a sharp increase in the number of domestic movements being built.
 As always, we will keep you up to date with all the latest developments.